 It is a place, in other words, of decorum and permanence and not the kind of area where a capable manager would expect to be dispatched moments after being allowed to say, in a post-match press conference, that a meeting would be held the following week to discuss his future.
 Ancelotti was fired like a junior accountant who had been caught fiddling the Christmas party fund and made to travel back to London like a pariah.

 The early termination of his three-year deal at Stamford Bridge was handled in a manner that will make all future managers wary of Ron Gourlay, the Chelsea chief executive who did his master’s bidding.
+In wielding the axe so swiftly Gourlay either has no sense of etiquette or is too weak to stand up to Roman Abramovich, who might have been persuaded to wait until Monday morning at least.

 One of Abramovich’s failings is to misunderstand the connection between boardroom behaviour and the tone set in and around a football club.
 In reality, Ancelotti was discarded by degrees.
-He was knocked to the ground when his No 2, Ray Wilkins, was sacked and given a kick when Abramovich bought Fernando Torres for £50-million and forced the manager to play him ahead of Didier Drogba—not by edict, necessarily, but certainly by implication.
+He was knocked to the ground when his No 2, Ray Wilkins, was sacked and given a kick when Abramovich bought Fernando Torres for £50-million and forced the manager to play him ahead of Didier Drogba — not by edict, necessarily, but certainly by implication.

 The surest sign that Ancelotti knew his time was up came at the Premier League title decider at Old Trafford, when he left Torres on the bench and started with Drogba in Chelsea’s best formation: 4-3-3.
 This defiance failed to halt Manchester United’s march to a 19th English championship but it reminded the rest of football that the former Milan coach knew what he was doing.